wallace/resque-lonely_job/README.md

 #### Example #4 -- Requeue interval

-The behavior when multiple jobs exist in a queue protected by resque-lonely_job is for one job to be worked, while the other is continuously dequeued and requeued until the first job is finished.
+The behavior when multiple jobs exist in a queue protected by resque-unique_at_runtime is for one job to be worked, while the other is continuously dequeued and requeued until the first job is finished.
 This can result in that worker process pegging a CPU/core on a worker server.
 To guard against this, the